MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

 [Reference](/javascript/api/@microsoft/teams-js/menus) | [Sample](https://github.com/vikramtha/microsoft-teams-library-js/blob/vikramtha/teamsjs-cc-app/apps/teamsjs-cc-app/tabs/src/components/capabilities/Menus.tsx)

-Namespace to interact with the menu-specific part of the library.
-This module is used to show View Configuration, Action Menu and Navigation Bar Menu.
+Namespace to interact with the menu-related part of the library.
+This module is used to show *View Configuration*, *Action Menu* and *Navigation Bar Menu*.

 <br />
 <table border>